kuzzleio/documentation-old/api-reference/source/includes/_memorystorageController.md

 }
 ```

-Returns all fields and values of a hash stored at the provided key
+Returns all fields and values of a hash

 Full documentation [here](https://redis.io/commands/hgetall)